 Bill came home from work and walked straight to the kitchen, following the enticing aroma of this French garbure stew.
 “This looks like my kind of soup,” he volunteered.
 And I agreed.
 I didn’t mention the turnips as he dug in, and neither did he.
-Not this enables me to add them to the foods he will now eat, but it was a small victory.
+Not that this enables me to add them to the foods he will now eat, but it was a small victory.

 I used some Smoked Linguica Sausage from Whole Foods which just reinforced the spice and garlic flavors in this incredible stew.
 The onions, garlic, leeks, and shallots along with pork, sausage, a plethora of veggies, cannellini beans, and broth can all be purchased at the supermarket, and ensure that anyone can add to this French Bean Soup Recipe to their menu.